Beautiful, Decorative, and Sometimes Crude: Illuminated Manuscripts and Marginalia

 Strange Additions in the Margins

-Additionally, these manuscripts contain a surprising number of images relating to flatulence and defecation.
 Finally, some manuscripts contain scribbles by the copying scribe, as well as complaints about their job.
-These include “Thank God, it will soon be dark.” and “New parchment, bad ink; I say nothing more.”
+These include “Thank God, it will soon be dark.”
+“New parchment, bad ink; I say nothing more.”
+And “Now I’ve written the whole thing: for Christ’s sake give me a drink”.

 Barber, P., 2015.
 A Brief History of Illuminated Manuscripts.
 [Online]